 The Programme is specifically designed to provide students with high standard professional training in translation and interpretation between the two languages, to equip them with adequate knowledge of cutting-edge theories in related fields, and to help them to have a thorough understanding of the theories and practice in different social and cultural contexts.
 It is the goal of the MTI Programme that its graduates will be well-prepared to take a leading role in providing highly professional services in public and private sectors and in improving the overall proficiency of translation-related professions in Singapore and the Asia-Pacific region.

 Pedagogically, the MTI Programme features an interdisciplinary curriculum that offers translation-focused, industry-relevant, and academically stimulating professional training that builds upon teaching and research excellence.
 Its specialised courses integrate the training of translation and interpretation skills with the knowledge of subject areas of expertise for which the University is well-known.
 These include translation studies, linguistics, literature, public policy, mass communication, business, medicine, and computer engineering.
-The curriculum will also include a 6-week immersion programme at Beijing Foreign Studies University (BFSU), a leading institution in the teaching of interpretation and translation and research of foreign languages as well.
+The curriculum also includes an overseas immersion programme, which allows students to go to a Chinese or English speaking country to take courses and at the same time immerge themselves in the local culture to practise their bilingual cross-cultural communication skills.
+Click for more details.

 With a focus on English to Chinese and Chinese to English translation, the MTI Programme distinguishes itself from general translation courses and programmes.
 Its specific objectives are to help students to develop the following capabilities: